Are e-fuels as green as they seem?

 When approached by Autovista24 about the results of T&E’s study, Mazda reconfirmed its commitment to e-fuels.
 ‘We will not comment on the report except to say that we continue to believe in genuine e-fuels as a way to reduce CO2 emissions and facilitate the transition to clean mobility,’ a Mazda spokesperson explained.

-‘E-fuels, produced from renewable-energy sources, provide significant life-cycle CO2-emission reduction and CO2-neutral operation for both existing and new electrified cars and, while electrification is an effective solution for reducing emissions in urban areas and for smaller vehicles, renewable fuels provide benefits for many transport modes, especially for longer-distance travel and larger cars,’ the carmaker added.
+‘E-fuels, produced from renewable-energy sources, provide significant life-cycle CO2-emission reduction and CO2-neutral operation for both existing and new electric-vehicles and, while electrification is an effective solution for reducing emissions in urban areas and for smaller vehicles, renewable fuels provide benefits for many transport modes, especially for longer-distance travel and larger cars,’ the carmaker added.
 ‘Renewable fuels are fully compatible and can be blended with existing fuels.
 They also share the same infrastructure and can therefore make use of a dense network of existing fuel stations.’

 While the sale of new ICE-powered models is set to end in Europe by 2035, that does not mean petrol and diesel vehicles will entirely disappear from roads.
 The Mazda spokesperson pointed out that renewable fuels can help improve the performance of these cars, helping accelerate the decarbonisation of transport.